Haple/Haple/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Java microservices to a payment system.
+🔭 I’m currently working on Java microservices to a payment system

-- 🌱 I’m currently learning NodeJS and ReactJS
+🌱 I’m currently learning NodeJS and ReactJS

-- 💬 Ask me about backend stuff :)
+💬 Ask me about backend stuff :)

-- 📫 How to reach me: https://www.linkedin.com/in/aleph-santos-oliveira/
+📫 How to reach me: https://www.linkedin.com/in/aleph-santos-oliveira/

 <!--
 **Haple/Haple** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.